 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Impetigo infection on the upper lip of a 26-year- old woman.
-Impetigo is a highly contagious skin infection caused by Staphylococcus bacteria.
-The infection starts as a red patch and develops into small pustules that merge to form a yellow, crusty sore.
-Patients must not share items like towels that touch the affected area, as this will spread the disease.
-Antibiotic drugs should heal the infection in about five days.
-This infection began following inflammation of the skin of the lip, or perioral dermatitis.
+Impetigo infection on the body of a 4-month-old baby boy.
+The infection is secondary to a case of chickenpox (varicella).
+Impetigo is a highly contagious bacterial skin infection caused by Staphylococcus bacteria.
+The infection is common in babies and children, occurring mainly on the face and limbs.
+It starts as a red patch and develops into small pustules that join together, forming a yellow, crusty sore.
+Patients must not share any items that come into contact with the affected area, such as towels, as this will spread the infection.
+Impetigo is treated locally with antibiotic drugs.
+The infection heals in seven to ten days.

 Model release available.
 Property release not required.